apetwal/dialogue-genrator/README.md

         - Hallucination_Classification_Dice_Loss.ipynb: This Jupyter Notebook contains the code for training a Hallucination classifier using the Roberta-base model trained the original data and uses Dice Loss.
 This model has oscillating loss and 0 F1 score.

         - Hallucination_Classification_Focal_Loss.ipynb: TThis Jupyter Notebook contains the code for training a Hallucination classifier using the Roberta-base model trained on Augmented data and uses Focal Loss
+    -Task 2
+        -BEGIN_Classifier_Roberta_Sequence.ipynb: This Jupyter Notebook contains the code for training a classifier using the Roberta-base model to classify BEGIN embeddings in the  dataset.

+    -BEGIN_Classifier_bert_base_uncased.ipynb: This Jupyter Notebook contains the code for training a classifier using the bert-base-uncased model to classify BEGIN embeddings in the dataset.

+    -BEGIN_Classifier_testing.ipynb: This Jupyter Notebook contains the code for testing the trained BEGIN classifier and evaluating its performance.

+    -DialogueGenerationV2.ipynb: This Jupyter Notebook contains the code for training a dialogue generation model using the T5-base model.

+    -VRM_Classifier_Roberta_Sequence.ipynb: This Jupyter Notebook contains the code for training a classifier using the Roberta-base model to classify VRM embeddings in the  dataset.

+    -VRM_Classifier_bert_base_cased.ipynb: This Jupyter Notebook contains the code for training a classifier using the bert-base-cased model to classify VRM embeddings in the  dataset.
     - Task 3

         -DialogueGenrationV2_Focal_Loss.ipynb: This Jupyter Notebook contains the code for training a dialogue generation model using the T5-base model and uses Focal Loss

-BEGIN_Classifier_Roberta_Sequence.ipynb: This Jupyter Notebook contains the code for training a classifier using the Roberta-base model to classify BEGIN embeddings in the  dataset.

-BEGIN_Classifier_bert_base_uncased.ipynb: This Jupyter Notebook contains the code for training a classifier using the bert-base-uncased model to classify BEGIN embeddings in the dataset.

-BEGIN_Classifier_testing.ipynb: This Jupyter Notebook contains the code for testing the trained BEGIN classifier and evaluating its performance.

-DialogueGenerationV2.ipynb: This Jupyter Notebook contains the code for training a dialogue generation model using the T5-base model.

-VRM_Classifier_Roberta_Sequence.ipynb: This Jupyter Notebook contains the code for training a classifier using the Roberta-base model to classify VRM embeddings in the  dataset.

-VRM_Classifier_bert_base_cased.ipynb: This Jupyter Notebook contains the code for training a classifier using the bert-base-cased model to classify VRM embeddings in the  dataset.

 The code in this repository is based on the research and findings presented in the paper "FAITHDIAL: A Faithful Benchmark for Information-Seeking Dialogue."
 We acknowledge the authors of the paper for their valuable insights and contributions.